PHOTOGRAPHY

 SPIRIT

-The energy, camaraderie and sense of pride that occur during social, competitive and student-driven events — these are a key part of the UF experience and our impact on the world.
-And though this imagery should never take the lead in depicting institutional and academic moments, they can support and round out our stories.
+The energy, camaraderie, and sense of pride during social, competitive, and student-driven events are vital to the UF experience and our impact on the world.
+Though this imagery should never take the lead in depicting institutional and academic moments, it can support and round out our stories.

 Photography is an essential component of how we communicate our story.
 The following guidance on photography techniques is designed to help establish a consistent and unique approach for capturing images to articulate that story.
-Not every technique will be applicable for every scenario we photograph.
-But with a variety of approved compositional techniques at their disposal, our photographers have greater flexibility to capture interesting and compelling images in any situation.
+Not every technique will apply to every scenario we photograph.
+But with various approved compositional techniques, our photographers have greater flexibility to capture exciting and compelling images in any situation.
 These techniques also help our collective photo library to hang together with a consistent look and feel.

 3X3 GRID